 Improves your credit score

 Every loan you take pulls down your credit rating so when you pay off your loans, your credit score significantly increases.
 Banks and lenders will look into your credit history when reviewing your personal loan application for a secured or unsecured loan.

 Increases your creditworthiness

-If you have multiple debts and would like to pay them off, a debt consolidation loan is a good option.
+If you have multiple debts and would like to pay them off, a debt based on income loan is a good option.
 Online lenders have a variety of loan products including debt consolidation loans which can help you pay off your loans while enjoying lower interest rates.